 1) this is the only passage in the Bible that says anything remotely like this about communion.
 When there is an oddball verse that is unlike all the others, the best advice is don’t base a doctrine on it.
 Treat it as a standalone thing.

-2) It’s clear that Paul felt there was some kind of judgement going on, but it was for this particular community.
+2) It’s clear that Paul felt there was some kind of judgment going on, but it was for this particular community.
 It was situational, not a statement about all followers around the world for all time.

-3) If the sickness or illness the Corinthians experienced was a result of God’s judgement, that doesn’t mean God was the one that was making them sick.
-On the cross Jesus suffered a violent judgement but God did not lift a finger to do it, he simply withdrew his protection so Jesus could take place of sinners.
+3) If the sickness or illness the Corinthians experienced was a result of God’s judgment, that doesn’t mean God was the one that was making them sick.
+On the cross Jesus suffered a violent judgment but God did not lift a finger to do it, he simply withdrew his protection so Jesus could take place of sinners.
 God withdraws protections when we sin, this is how he “judges”.
 Like in 1 Corinthians 5:5 when Paul says turn him over for destruction, this is how we are to respond to sin — we are to withdraw protection, the way God does.
 So he is saying something similar about the church as a whole, God is turning them over to their sin and allowing natural consequences to take place (since illness or death could result from both too much drink as well as too little food).